Brunswick VA Reckless Driving Lawyer – Experienced & Ethical

-The law states that a person is guilty of reckless driving if:
+Virginia law states that a person is guilty of reckless driving if:

-A motorist is driving a motor vehicle at a speed of 20 miles per hour or more above the speed limit
+A motorist is driving a motor vehicle at a speed of 20 miles per hour or more above the speed limit OR

-OR a person is speeding over 80 miles per hour regardless of the speed limit.
+A person is speeding over 80 miles per hour regardless of the speed limit.